Historic USMCA deal is much better than NAFTA: Pelosi

 "There is no question, of course, that this trade agreement is much better than NAFTA," House Speaker Nancy Pelosi, D-Calif., said at a press conference announcing her caucus's support of the agreement.
 Major U.S. stock indexes turned positive after the announcement.

-U.S. Trade Representative Robert Lighthizer and Senior White House Adviser Jared Kushner and Canadian Deputy Prime Minister Chrystia Freeland are expected to be in Mexico City on Tuesday for a signing ceremony.
+U.S. Trade Representative Robert Lighthizer, Senior White House Adviser Jared Kushner and Canadian Deputy Prime Minister Chrystia Freeland are expected to be in Mexico City on Tuesday for a signing ceremony.

 CLICK HERE TO READ MORE ON FOX BUSINESS

 The deal must now be ratified by all three countries.
-A House vote will occur next week.
+A House vote, delayed as Democrats fought to improve enforcement mechanisms after winning a majority in the chamber in November 2018, is slated for next week.
+The modifications had delayed Congressional approval, raising the possibility that the deal might not be ratified this year since Congress adjourns Dec.
+20, and prompted criticism from President Trump and his allies.

+“Every once in a great while you get to participate in an ‘it will never happen moment,’” said House Ways and Means Committee Chairman Richard Neal, D-Mass.
+“We are witnessing that today.”

-DEMOCRATS DELAYING USMCA 'COST THE ECONOMY BILLIONS OF DOLLARS': WILBUR ROSS
+DEMOCRATS DELAYING USMCA 'COST THE ECONOMY BILLIONS': WILBUR ROSS

+Congressional passage of the agreement "will be a significant win for farmers, workers and all Americans," said Sen. Chuck Grassley, the Iowa Republican who chairs the chamber's Finance Committee.
+"Renegotiating NAFTA was a central campaign promise made by President Trump.
+He kept his word and Americans will enjoy the many benefits of this upgraded trade deal as a result."

+Approving the agreement gives House Democrats, particularly those from more conservative districts, a useful talking point when they head home for the holidays.
+Many had been reluctant to face voters with few legislative achievements beyond impeaching the president, and Pelosi emphasized the deal's importance to American workers.

 USMCA "will be the best and most important trade deal ever made by the USA," President Trump tweeted Tuesday.
+Vice President Mike Pence said the Democrats' move is a victory for Trump's policy and shows Pelosi and her caucus acquiescing "to the voice of the American people."

 The USMCA, which overhauls the Clinton-era North American Free Trade Agreement, commonly known as NAFTA, requires 75 percent of automobile components be manufactured in the United States, Canada and Mexico in order to avoid tariffs, and that 40 to 45 percent of automobile parts be made by workers who earn at least $16 an hour by 2023.